NuGrid Stellar Data Set. II. Stellar Yields from H to Bi for Stellar Models with Mzams = 1 to 25Msun and Z = 0.0001 to 0.02: Post-processing nucleosynthesis results

 The main s process takes place in the \cdr-pocket of low-mass AGB stars and in much smaller amounts in the PDCZ of massive AGB stars.
 The s-process abundance distribution depends on the metallicity of the star, because of the combined effect of the primary neutron source \isotope[13]{C} and of the secondary nature of the Fe seeds \citep{gallino:98,busso:99}.
 In these AGB models the \cdr-pocket size $M_{\cdr}$ depends on the efficiency of the CBM and decreases at $Z=0.0001$ from the $M_{\cdr}\approx10^{-4}\msun$ in the model with $\mzams=1.65\msun$ to $M_{\cdr}\approx10^{-8}\msun$ in the model with $\mzams=7\msun$ (\fig{fig:mspr_prodfac_vsZ_agb_all}).
 This is to a large extent due to the drastic reduction of $f_\mathrm{\rm CE}$ during the dredge-up in AGB stars with $\mzams\geq 4\msun$ (\tab{tab:f_table}). $M_{\cdr}$ in the 2\msun\ model is similar to $3.7\times10^{-5}\msun$ in stellar models at solar metallicity of \cite{lugaro:03a} and $2-3\times10^{-5}\msun$ in models at $Z=0.02$ in P16.
 The decreasing pocket size with initial mass leads to a drastic decrease of s-process production in massive AGB and S-AGB models.

 We compare the overproduction factors of heavy elements of the low-mass AGB models, massive AGB models and S-AGB models with AGB models of $Z=0.02$ from P16 in \fig{fig:mspr_prodfac_vsZ_agb_all}.
 In stellar models with initial mass of $\mzams=1\msun$ at $Z=0.006$ and $Z=0.001$ inefficient TDUP leads to little surface enrichment except for the model at $Z=0.0001$ which experiences H ingestion (\sect{hingnucleo}).
-The total dredged-up mass $M_D$ of AGB models increases in initial mass up to $\mzams=2\msun$ which leads to an increase of the overproduction factors of heavy elements with initial mass (\tab{agbmodelprop2_1_5a}).
+The total dredged-up mass $M_D$ of AGB models increases in initial mass up to $\mzams=2\msun$ (\tab{table:agb_properties}) which leads to an increase of the overproduction factors of heavy elements with initial mass (\fig{fig:mspr_prodfac_vsZ_agb_all}).
 For larger initial masses the overproduction factors of peak s-process elements tend to decrease because of the larger envelope masses dilute the heavy elements, a decrease of $M_D$ and smaller \cdr\ pockets.

 With decreasing metallicity lower initial masses have the largest overproduction factors (\fig{fig:mspr_prodfac_vsZ_agb_all}).
 The largest overproduction factors of Sr and Pb are present in low-mass AGB models with initial masses below $4\msun$.
 Rb is efficiently produced in the TP of massive AGB stars and its ratio to Sr, which is mostly produced in low-mass AGB models, increases from low-mass AGB stars to massive AGB stars (\fig{fig:mspr_prodfac_vsZ_agb_all}) in agreement with the observed high Rb/Sr ratio of massive AGB stars \cite[e.g.][]{garcia-hernandez:13}.
 At lower metallicity the higher pulse temperature $T_{\rm PDCZ}$ results in a larger Rb/Sr ratio in the stellar models with $\mzams=2\msun$ (\fig{fig:mspr_prodfac_vsZ_agb_all}).
-At lower metallicity the higher pulse temperature $T_{\rm PDCZ}$ results in a larger Rb/Sr ratio in the stellar models with $\mzams=2\msun$.

 \isotope[87]{Rb} and \isotope[88]{Sr} have the largest overproduction factors of all AGB models at $Z=0.006$ in the $\mzams=4\msun$, $Z=0.006$ model in agreement with models of the same initial mass at $Z=0.01$ of P16. \isotope[208]{Pb} has the highest overproduction factor of all AGB models at $Z=0.006$ in the $\mzams=3\msun$, $Z=0.006$ model in agreement with AGB models at $Z=0.01$ of P16.
 A comparison between these results and other models available in the literature is provided in \sect{discussion}.